pranjalk/momentjs.com/docs/moment/06-i18n/08-locale-data.md

                               // Monday and first week that has Thursday is the
                               // first week of the year (but doy is NOT simply
                               // Thursday).
+                              //The ISO 8601 calendar, It's a 400 year cycle for
+                              //leap years.
+Generally Thursday will works as
+                              // the first week of year in general cases where
+                              //week starts on Sunday or Monday.
+That makes counting
+                              //Thursday as the first week since, Mon-Thur is majority in
+                              // January.
+If DoW is given as Saturday then
 ```